-Prediction markets put the probability at 20%: UAE x Qatar sever diplomatic relations in 2026.
-Currently, markets see this as unlikely (20% YES).
-Reading: Qatar Airways resumes daily services to the UAE and Syria.
+Prediction markets put the probability at 6%: UAE x Qatar sever diplomatic relations in 2026.
+Currently, markets see this as unlikely (6% YES).
+Qatar pursued secret talks with Iran to shield gas complex from strikes, security officials say.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.